dstnbrkr/componentkit/_docs/state.md

 So far we've been loosely inspired by [React](http://facebook.github.io/react/).
 If you're familiar with React, you'll know that React components have two elements:

 - **props**: passed from the parent.
 These roughly correspond to our parameters passed to the `+new` method.
 - **state**: internal to the component, this holds implementation details that the parent should not have to know about.
-The canonical example is whether the article should be rendered fully, or truncated with a "Continue Reading…" link.
+The canonical example is whether some text should be rendered fully, or truncated with a "Continue Reading…" link.
 This is a detail the parent component should not have to manually manage.

 Figuring out the difference between these two can be tricky at first.
 [Thinking in React](http://facebook.github.io/react/blog/2013/11/05/thinking-in-react.html) is a really helpful blog post on this topic.